GitSantiagopf/SafetyHelmetDetection/safetyhelmetdetection/README.md

     │
     ├── models             <- Trained and serialized models and model predictions.
     │
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
     │
     │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    ├── requirements.txt   <- The requirements file for reproducing the analysis environment.
-    │                         generated with `pip freeze > requirements.txt`